ziadoz/awesome-php/README.md

 *Libraries for working with JSON.*

 * [JSON Lint](https://github.com/Seldaek/jsonlint) - A JSON lint utility.
+* [JSONMapper](https://github.com/JsonMapper/JsonMapper) - A library for mapping JSON to PHP objects.

 ### Strings
 *Libraries for parsing and manipulating strings.*